 Teaming Up for a Healthier RI

-To improve the health of all Rhode Islanders, it takes more than one organization—it takes a team.
-That’s why Blue Cross & Blue Shield of Rhode Island (BCBSRI) is proud to partner with local nonprofits that are doing important work for individuals and families in our state.
+For nearly 80 years, Blue Cross & Blue Shield of Rhode Island (BCBSRI) has been dedicated to improving the health of all Rhode Islanders.
+We are proud to partner with local nonprofits that are doing important work for individuals and families in our state.

 Through our BlueAngel Community Investment Program, we support nonprofits and programs that address the most critical health issues facing Rhode Islanders, from childhood obesity to health literacy to quality care for the uninsured.
-This report highlights the work our team accomplished in 2015.Read More
+This report highlights some of our accomplishments from January 2016 - June 2017.Read More

 Nearly one-third of Rhode Island children are overweight or obese, which can impact their health now and in the future.
 That’s why we’re helping the next generation develop healthy habits for life.Read More